PSAScapstone2014/Documentation/chibios_lld_documentation.md

 The PWM LLD has three outputs: `period N` indicates a change in period for channel *N*. `enable channel N width M` indicates that the driver has set a new pulse width *M* for channel *N*. `disable channel N` indicates that channel *N* is disabled.

+The go script for the PWM unit test will loop forever while incrementing and decrementing the pulse period.

 ### RTC

 Driver Identifier: **None**